MonsieurBleu/Vulpine-Engine/README.md

 ## Portability & Dependencies

-The Vulpine Engine is supported for Windows and Linus environment with OpenGL 4.6 drivers.
+The Vulpine Engine is supported for Windows and Linux environment with OpenGL 4.6 compatiblity.
 No Mac or Android/IOS support is planned or will ever be.

 This application uses different libraries :
 - [OpenGl](https://www.opengl.org/)